AMS Board

 Dr Elina Safro MB BS, BSc(Med)Hon, Grad Cert SA: Chair of the Education Subcommittee

-Dr Elina Safro is a general practitioner with expertise in sexual and reproductive health and over 12 years clinical experience across the full procedural scope in this area of medicine.
+Dr Elina Safro is a general practitioner with Reproductive and Sexual health and over 13 years clinical experience across the full scope of this area of medicine.

-Elina practises clinically at Family Planning Australia, as well as Royal Prince Alfred Hospital where she has a Visiting Medical Officer appointment in the medical and forensic management of sexual assault.
+Elina practises clinically at Family Planning Australia and is an accredited trainer in IUD and Implanon insertion.
+She has held a VMO position at the Menopause Hub at Royal Hospital for Women, Randwick.
+She holds a VMO appointment at Royal Prince Alfred Hospital in the medical and forensic management of sexual assault.
 She also serves as Chair, Education Subcommittee of the Board of Australasian Menopause Society and Adjunct Research Fellow at the HER Centre, Monash University.
 She is a clinical examiner for Australian Medical Council.

 Dr Terri Foran MBBS (Syd), MClinEd (UNSW), FAChSHM: NSW/ACT Director